OkayHughes/open-lab-notebook/src/posts/glass_project/3d_project.md

 Given that our viscosity has the form `$$\nu(T, S)$$` (in particular, it isn't flow dependent), we get some choice in of prognostic equations.
 For the sake of education, I'm going to try to follow along with [this paper](https://drive.google.com/file/d/1hJajromVP15F-Ft_9g4fG_P6F2da2IP4/view?usp=sharing)

+But I think I can basically just use the Navier Stokes equations as is.